 The smartphone industry has been growing rapidly with the increased dependence of people on their phones for everything.
 New models and suppliers of smartphones have been pouring into the market to make the most of the existing opportunities.
-Samsung and Apple smartphones have been on the forefront of having the largest global market share in the shipment of smartphones.
+Samsung and Apple smartphones have the largest global market share in the shipment of smartphones.

-Why these smartphones are embraced by everyone is because of the different apps that provide convenience in the daily life of each individual.
+Everyone embraces these smartphones because of the different apps that provide convenience in the daily life of each individual.
 Be it grocery shopping, food delivery, travel booking, laundry services or even healthcare, the mobile apps cover every aspect of a person’s life.

 From a user’s perspective, who doesn’t have technical knowledge about the app development and platforms that power their apps, the most important thing for them is the user interface and user experience.
-Therefore, as a business owner, before choosing between Hybrid App Development vs Native App Development, your priority would be to develop an app that would provide a good UI/UX experience to your customers.
+Therefore, before choosing between Hybrid App Development vs Native App Development, your priority would be to develop an app that would provide a good UI/UX experience to your customers.

 Before we understand both types of app development, let’s have a look at a quick comparison between hybrid app development and native app development.